 What is IDE (Integrated Drive Electronics)?

-IDE (Integrated Drive Electronics) or ATA (Advanced Technology Attachment) checks mass storage devices such as hard drives and ATAPI (Advanced Technology Attachment Packet Interface), and also adds devices such as DVD-ROM or CD-ROM to the system.
+IDE (Integrated Drive Electronics) or ATA (Advanced Technology Attachment) checks mass storage devices such as hard drives and ATAPI (Advanced Technology Attachment Packet Interface) and also adds devices such as DVD-ROM or CD-ROM to the system.

 What is IDE or ATA?

-The original name of IDE was ATA, and the interlocking cable created by IBM overtime was widely used because manufacturers realized that they had to make universal components, and therefore is the synonym for ATA because both technologies are interconnected.
+The original name for IDE was ATA, and over time, the interlocking cable created by IBM became widely used as manufacturers realized they had to make universal components.

 History

-Due to the low performance of ATA-2 and load on the processor, the Ultra ATA model was developed in 1998, using the DMA bus and not needing to use the processor for data transfer.
+Due to the low performance of ATA-2 and its burden on the processor, the Ultra ATA model was developed in 1998, which uses the DMA bus and does not need to use the processor for data transfer.

-Connector
+IDE Connector

-In short, when you add a device to the system, it must have a Master device in the environment for it to work as a Slave and the device will be Master or Slave depending on its location in the cable.
+In short, when you add a device to the system, it must have a Master device in the environment for it to work as a Slave, and the device will be Master or Slave, depending on its location in the cable.

 This problem with cables has been fixed with S-ATA and SCSI technologies that can use two devices per channel.